An UPDATED list of our car camping essentials, packing lists, and lots of tips for family tent camping!

 Hikergarden Campros Tent

-A few years ago, I spent hours and hours agonizing over which tent to purchase for our family.
-I must have read a thousand reviews and had our options narrowed down to 4 tents until finally selecting the 8-person Hikergarden Campros tent.
-The features that ultimately sold me were the number of mesh windows to allow for max airflow and the curtain room divider so the kids could have their own space separate from ours.
-We can fit two queen-size air mattresses inside and still have a ton of room for all of our bags, toys, etc.
+I spent hours agonizing over which tent to purchase for our family.
+I must have read a thousand reviews and narrowed it down to four options before finally choosing the 8-person Hikergarden Campros tent.
+The features that ultimately sold me were the number of mesh windows (hello, airflow!) and the curtain room divider so the kids could have their own space separate from ours.

 The only negative tent reviews were around the door zippers (which are hard to open but we figured out how to make these a lot easier to unzip).
-After three camping trips in this tent, I can honestly say I would buy it again and again and again.
-During our most recent camping trip we experienced a TON of rain and the tent held up perfectly and kept us 100% dry.
+After three camping trips in this tent, I can honestly say I would buy it again in a heartbeat.
+On our most recent camping trip we got a TON of rain and the tent held up perfectly and kept us 100% dry.

 TENT TIPS

-- We love to string twinkle lights inside the tent with clothes pins for some extra fun at night!
+- We love stringing twinkle lights inside the tent with clothes pins for some extra fun at night!
 This also serves as a nightlight to help the kids fall asleep.

 - I highly recommend spraying any new tent and rain fly with a coat of heavy-duty water repellent a few days prior to your trip.